Carleton S. Coon: Debate on race

 Carleton Putnam (1901–1998).
 Coon corresponded with Putnam about his book Race and Reason (1961), a defence of racial segregation and white supremacy, and resigned from the American Association of Physical Anthropologists when it passed a motion condemning it.

 The Civil Rights Movement of the 1960s and changing social attitudes challenged racial theories like Coon's that had been used by segregationists to justify discrimination and depriving people of civil rights.
-In 1961, Coon's cousin Carleton Putnam, wrote Race and Reason: A Yankee View, arguing a scientific basis for white supremacy and the continuation of racial segregation in the U.S. After the book was made required reading for high-school students in Louisiana, the American Association of Physical Anthropologists (AAPA) passed a resolution condemning it.
+In 1961, Coon's distant cousin Carleton Putnam, wrote Race and Reason: A Yankee View, arguing a scientific basis for white supremacy and the continuation of racial segregation in the U.S. After the book was made required reading for high-school students in Louisiana, the American Association of Physical Anthropologists (AAPA) passed a resolution condemning it.
 Coon, who had corresponded with Putnam about the book as he was writing it and chaired the meeting of the AAPA in which the resolution was passed, resigned in protest, criticizing the resolution as scientifically irresponsible and a violation of free speech.
 Later, he claimed to have asked how many of those present at the meeting had read the book and that only one hand was raised.

 Coon published The Origin of Races in 1962.
 In its "Introduction", he described the book as part of the outcome of his project he conceived (in light of his work on The Races of Europe) around the end of 1956, for a work to be titled along the lines of Races of the World.
 He said that since 1959 he had proceeded with the intention to follow The Origin of Races with a sequel, so the two would jointly fulfill the goals of the original project.
 (He published The Living Races of Man in 1965.)
 The book asserted that the human species divided into five races before it had evolved into H. sapiens.
 Further, he suggested that the races evolved into H. sapiens at different times.
 It was not well received.
 The field of anthropology was moving rapidly from theories of race typology, and The Origin of Races was widely castigated by his peers in anthropology as supporting racist ideas with outmoded theory and notions which had long since been repudiated by modern science.
 One of his harshest critics, Theodosius Dobzhansky, scorned it as providing "grist for racist mills".